 Food and Drug Administration: www.fda.gov

 1. Graduate School in Chemistry:

-If you are interested in getting a Ph.D. in chemistry, then graduate school is the way to go.
-During the first year of graduate school, Ph.D. candidates take graduate courses related to their discipline of interest, work as teaching assistants for undergraduate lecture and lab courses in chemistry, and spend time interviewing professors about their research and talking to current graduate students to decide which research group to join.
+If you are interested in getting a PhD in chemistry then graduate school is the way to go.
+During the first year to year and a half of graduate school PhD candidates take graduate courses related to their discipline of interest, work as teaching assistants for undergraduate lecture and lab courses in chemistry and spend time interviewing professors about their research and talking to current graduate students to decide which research group to join.
 The ending goal is to write and present a thesis to a thesis committee based on the research you conduct while in graduate school.
 There are many different graduate fields you can study with a chemistry background.
 These include physical chemistry, organic chemistry, inorganic chemistry, biochemistry, polymer (materials) chemistry, or food sciences.
-There are also combination Ph.D. degrees between the different chemistry departments mentioned above as well as between engineering and chemistry, business and chemistry, even law and chemistry.
-On average, earning a Ph.D. takes 5 years.
+There are also combination PhD degrees between the different chemistry departments mentioned above as well as between engineering and chemistry, business and chemistry, even law and chemistry.
+Earning a PhD on average takes 5 years.

 Starting Salary Range:

-Your graduate student salary really depends on what school you attend and on the funding behind your advisor's research program.
-You usually will get a stipend if you are a teaching assistant and often that stipend comes with a tuition waiver for the semesters that you teach.
+Your salary really depends on what school you attend and on how much money the professor that you work for has for his or her research.
+You usually do get a stipend if you are a teaching assistant and sometimes that stipend comes with a tuition waver for the semesters that you teach.
 Graduate students can also get money from grants for fellowships and research assistantships.
 The option of getting loans is always a possibility as well.

-work, get a job in industry most likely doing research and development work for a company, or get a job in academia teaching and/or doing research at a college or university.
+work, can get a job in industry most likely doing research and development work for a company, or you can get a job in academia teaching and/or doing research at a college or university.

 Harvard University: www.gsas.harvard.edu/programs/degree/chem.html

 University of Wisconsin-Madison: www.wisc.edu/grad/education/mas/153.html 2.
 Graduate School in Chemical Engineering: